superstreamlabs/memphis.py/README.md

     )
 ```

-Or, alternatively use the producer_partition_number parameter:
+Or, alternatively, use the producer_partition_number parameter:
 ```python
    memphis = Memphis()